22 Examples of Customer Retention Strategies That Actually Work

 6. Speak to your customers.

-It's vital to any business to both listen and connect with your customers.
-You can learn from firsthand accounts of what is going right or wrong in your strategy.
+It's vital to any business to both listen and connect with your customers not just for maintaining customer satisfaction but also for following through on your customer retention plan and identifying expansion opportunities.
+I think this strategy is constructive because you can learn from firsthand accounts of what is going right or wrong in your strategy.

 Customer Retention Strategy Example: R&G Technologies